 Having an ostomy... it’s not the best thing in my life, but it’s far from being the worst.
 In my case, I was diagnosed with Crohn’s for 26 years and the disease stayed in the same area of my intestine with uncountable flare-ups.
 There came a time when my doctor told me that proctocolectomy surgery could happen at any time.
 Like many long-term inflammatory bowel disease patients, I was warned about colorectal cancer occurring over time, so the right decision for me was to have colostomy surgery in order not to take a risk.

-I had many complications after the first surgery.
-I went to the ICU and stayed for more than two weeks in the semi-intensive care without drinking, much less eating, only with TPN (total parenteral nutrition).
-I was hospitalized for 34 days, and in 20 of those days I went through three complicated surgeries—each one was literally life or death.
+From the moment I became an ostomate, life changed.
+I had many complications after my first surgery.
+I went to the ICU and stayed for more than two weeks in the semi-intensive care without drinking or eating — only TPN (total parenteral nutrition).
+I was in the hospital a total of 34 days and for 20 of those days, I went through three complicated operations.
+Each one was literally life or death.

-I returned home apathetic and unmotivated to move on.
+When I returned home, I felt unmotivated to move on.
 I didn’t have the courage to look at myself in the mirror.
 When I did look I thought, “This is not me.”
 My husband (who had been with me almost the entire time in the hospital) encouraged me a lot so that I would return to being the same Luciana that I’ve always been… a cheerful, smiling, playful person who enjoyed life.
 So that’s what I started doing.
-Over time, I gradually began to accept myself as I was and returned to love.
-It was a long process, but today – one and a half years after my first surgery – I can finally say that I enjoy my life.
+Over time, I gradually began to accept myself as being an ostomate.
+It was a long process, but today – a few years after my first surgery – I can finally say that I enjoy my life.
 I do everything I want with a colostomy.
-I don’t have to worry about constantly finding a (clean) public toilet or being in terrible stomach pain after eating, like I did with Crohn’s.
+I don’t have to worry about constantly finding a (clean) public toilet or being in terrible stomach pain after eating as I did with Crohn’s.